AdobeDocs/campaign-standard-learn.en/help/communication-channels/mobile/push-notifications/creating-a-push-notification.md

 Learn how to create a [!UICONTROL push notification] in Adobe Campaign Standard (ACS):

-Adobe Campaign allows you to send personalized and segmented [!UICONTROL push notifications] to iOS and Android mobile devices.
+Adobe Campaign allows you to send personalized and segmented [!UICONTROL push notifications] to iOS and Android™ mobile devices.
 You have two options:

 * **[!UICONTROL Send push notification to Campaign profiles]**: Allows you to target the Adobe Campaign CRM profiles who have subscribed to your mobile application and have opted in to receive [!UICONTROL push notifications].
 You can insert personalization fields into your [!UICONTROL push notification], such as the recipient's first name.